RoastPotatoes/roastpotatoes.github.io/_posts/2015-04-08-hasus-alternative-controller.md

 * Then grasp the cable by its width so you are applying even pressure when you pull it out.

 * Then simply connect Hasu's controller.
-Remember do push it in evenly so you don't bend any pins.
+Remember, do push it in evenly so you don't bend any pins.

 * Reassembling the keyboard can be a little bit tricky as you have to screw the controller in before you put the top part on.